 Terminating the Contract

 Students have one week from the date they sign their contract to cancel without penalty.
 After this one-week period ends, the contract is binding for the academic year.
-Requests for release for reasons such as medical, financial, co-op/internship, study abroad, graduation, or marriage must be submitted in writing to the Office of Student Housing and Meal Plan Services, 111 Shriver Center.
+Requests for release for reasons such as medical, financial, co-op/internship, study abroad, graduation, or marriage must be submitted in writing to the HOME Office, 111 Shriver Center.
 If a student withdraws from the University after the semester begins, the student will receive the unused portion of your meal plan charge and a percentage of the room fees.
 An official withdrawal form must be filed with the Office of the Registrar in order to terminate the housing contract.
+First-year students complete a withdrawal form at the Office of Residence Life in 211 Warfield Hall.
+Upper class students complete a withdrawal form at the academic advising office for their College or School.
 If a student is removed from a residence hall because of violation of University regulations, the residence hall contract is terminated.

 The University does not assume any responsibility for loss, theft, or damage to any property belonging to any student living in the residence halls.
 The University does not carry insurance on residents or on their personal property.
 Students may wish to carry their own personal property insurance to cover belongings.